Girona Day Trip from Barcelona by Train

 A day trip to Girona is worth visiting if you enjoy walking over pedestrian bridges and you like colourful houses next to the waterfront.

 Don’t miss out on some of the other bridges either though.
 The bridges themselves might not be that special but the views are.
-My favourite view was from Pont d’en Gómez o de la princesa.
+My favourite view was from Pont d’en Gómez o de la princesa

 When I visited in mid-October the water level was very low but you could still see the reflection of the colourful houses which made it a stunning view.

-The one thing Girona is internationally most known for is that it was a filming location for Game of Thrones.
 Once you wander around the medieval town you immediately know why the town is one of the filming locations for the HBO hit series.
 You can actually recognise the locations as well when you stand in front of them and look up the scene on your phone.

 Just the year before I visited Girona, I visited Dubrovnik in Croatia, another filming location, and even though the two cities are very different in many regards, Girona still reminded me of Dubrovnik with its city wall and medieval city streets.